 I sort of put "Sleaze" into two categories.
 First is the type of publication that used sex to sell books that might otherwise be categorized as mystery or romance.
 The second type of publisher wanted to sell "sex books" but couldn't be completely uninhibited because the U.S. Court System still had a very broad definition of "pornography," which was illegal.
 And so, they pressed the edges of that particular envelope very hard, and often had books questioned in court.

 In the case of the first category (sort of the "R-rated" sleaze books), the largest publishers were Beacon and Midwood.
 Beacon was the first regular paperback-sized book published by the Universal Publishing Company, which also issued such labels as Uni, Intimate, Royal Giant, Stallion and Fiesta (most of which were digest-sized books).
 The Beacon label would eventually give way to Softcover Library (starting somewhere around book #B800), but it kept the same lighthouse colophon.

 Midwood was published by Tower Publications.
 Beginning with #32-400, they are identified as Midwood Tower Books.
 Later in its run, Midwood would print more and more photo covers, often on "Double-Novels."
 These cover pictures tended to be generic presentations of scantily clad women, and usually had no bearing whatever to the works themselves.

-In the second category (the "sex books"), the largest publisher was Greenleaf, which had numerous labels (seen at the left).
+In the second category (the true "sex books"), the largest publisher was Greenleaf, which had numerous labels (seen at the left).
 See my brief blog post about Greenleaf in the "Oddities" section.

 If you really love sleaze covers, check out the "Sexy Digests" and the "Other Publishers" folders.
 You'll also find "sleazy cover art" in other sections of the database, like Popular Library, Gold Medal, various Avon publications, Berkley, Crest, and Monarch.